 The third and final component of the Phase 1 video submission is your candid Response to the following prompt:

-No need for formalities!
+No need for formalities.
 Use your remaining time to respond comfortably and as yourself.

 PHASE 2–Live Artistic Review (In-person or Digital)

 After your Phase 1 video submission has been reviewed, you may be invited to schedule a live artistic review, either in-person or digitally.
-Invitations will be sent on a rolling basis, starting October 5, 2025.
-If invited, you will receive an email by January 15, 2026 asking you to schedule your live artistic review there.
-If you do not receive an email by January 15, 2026, you have not been invited to schedule an artistic review.
+Invitations will be sent on a rolling basis, starting October 5, 2026.
+If invited, you will receive an email by January 22, 2027 asking you to schedule your live artistic review there.
+If you do not receive an email by January 22, 2027, you have not been invited to schedule an artistic review.
 If invited, please make sure to schedule your artistic review by the posted deadlines!

 Only applicants who are being invited for a Phase 2 artistic review will receive a notification if our evaluators require more information.
 Those who are not invited for a Phase 2 artistic review will not receive notification.
 Being invited—or not—is not an indication of a final admissions decision to Tisch Drama and NYU.
-If you do not receive an invitation by January 15, 2026, the next response will be in April 2026 from NYU Admissions regarding your admission decision.
+If you do not receive an invitation by January 22, 2027, the next response will be in April 2027 from NYU Admissions regarding your admission decision.

-The artistic review guidelines for the Phase 2 artistic review will follow the requirements as listed above in ACTING EVALUATION – EARLY DECISION I & II.
+If invited to participate in a Phase 2 artistic review, the artistic review guidelines for the Phase 2 artistic review will follow the requirements as listed above in ACTING EVALUATION – EARLY DECISION I & II.
 Please note that these guidelines are different from those of Phase 1.